Pet Guide Daily

 Calculating a puppy’s breathing rate involves simple counting.
 You only have to observe the movement of the puppy’s chest in and out.
 By counting the number of times your puppy’s belly moves in and out, you can obtain a reasonably accurate measure of your pet’s respiratory rate.

-But considering the playful nature of puppies, you need to count its breathing rate when it is completely relaxed.
+But considering the playful nature of puppies, you need to count their breathing rate when it is completely relaxed.
 The dog should not be panting, and the most visible feature of its relaxation is sitting with its mouth closed and tongue out.

 Typical Value of a Puppy’s Breathing Rate